Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 Look for specifics over generics.
 "They were great and we'd have them back anytime" tells you nothing.
 "They sent daily photos, left the house cleaner than they found it, and noticed our cat was limping before we did" tells you everything.
 Specific reviews mean the homeowner engaged enough with the experience to remember it clearly.

 Communication mentions are a strong signal.
 A review that says communication was excellent, fast, and proactive is the single best indicator of a smooth sit.
 Communication problems cause almost every house sitting disaster.
 When previous homeowners specifically mention it as a strength, that means something.
+On platforms that break reviews into separate categories, House, Pets, Garden, and Communication rated individually before being averaged into an overall score, it's worth looking at the individual category scores rather than just the average.
+A 5-star average that hides a 3-star Communication score tells a different story than a consistent 5 across every category.

 Read the coded language.
 "The dogs are early risers" means 5am.
 "The cats are independent" means you will rarely see them and they do not want to be held.
 "The house has a lot of character" sometimes means things will break.
 "They are particular about their home" means expect detailed instructions.
 None of this is dishonest.
 It is the natural politeness of people who do not want to scare applicants away but also do not want to lie outright.